What are Chat APIs?

-After finishing this guide, you'll understand why a chat API is a necessary tool to create an engaging, fully-featured application, and you’ll be equipped to find one that suits your exact needs.
+After finishing this guide, you'll understand why a chat API is necessary to create an engaging, fully-featured application, and you’ll be equipped to find one that suits your exact needs.

 What is a chat API?

-A chat API is an application programming interface that provides access to cloud-based infrastructure with the features to build real-time chat experiences that scale.
-Chat APIs are usually offered as a service, and they can be easily embedded in an application with the use of a chat SDK (Software Development Kit).
+A chat API is an application programming interface that provides access to a cloud-based infrastructure with the features to build real-time chat experiences that scale.
+Chat APIs are usually offered as a service and can be easily embedded in an application using a chat SDK (Software Development Kit).

 In contrast to a messaging API, which focuses on SMS and MMS messaging, a chat API focuses entirely on providing features built on web-based instant messaging, such as HTTPS and other protocols.

 Often, chat APIs package messaging information in an easy-to-understand data format, like JSON payloads.
 This lets them work between platforms and allows developers to easily format chat information for end-users.

 Additionally, the best chat APIs are just one part of a larger real-time communication platform.
 This means that the service you initially use for chat will facilitate expansion to new features, like push notifications, video calling, and chatbots.

 You can use a chat API in almost any context.
 Whether you’re building an app or a web-based experience, you can use a chat API to build engaging, responsive chat for many use cases.

 A chat API opens the door to countless use cases that would otherwise take considerable engineering effort, time, and money to build out from scratch.
 At its heart, a chat API lets you easily bring live chat into your application, website, or game.
 In addition, a secure and HIPAA-compliant chat API, like PubNub, will let you build for sensitive situations where privacy is key.